 The radiative transfer equation is often used to describe photon propagation through scattering media.
 However, the exact analytical solutions in turbid media are too complex and impractical [2].
 Therefore, numerical methods based on the statistical Monte Carlo technique (which is one among other methods) are used to solve the radiative transfer equation in complex geometries [3].
 The scattering distribution of a photon is influenced by the optical properties of a turbid medium, which is characterized by the absorption coefficient, scattering coefficient, as well as the scattering phase function.
-The absorption and scattering coefficients are determined by the probability of photon absorption and photon scattering per unit path length, respectively [4].
+The absorption and scattering per unit path length, respectively [4].
 The scattering phase function describes the amount of scattered photons into a unit solid angle in a given direction.